Stock Exchange: Handling A Trading Loss

 Getting Updates

 We have a (free) service for subscribers of our Felix/Oscar update list.
 You can suggest three favorite stocks and sectors.
-Sign up with email to “etf at newarc dot com”.
+Sign up with email to "etf at newarc dot com."
 We keep a running list of all securities our readers recommend.
-The “favorite fifteen” are top ranking positions according to each respective model.
-Within that list, green is a “buy,” yellow a “hold,” and red a “sell.”
+The "favorite fifteen" are top ranking positions according to each respective model.
+Within that list, green is a "buy," yellow a "hold," and red a "sell."
 Suggestions and comments are welcome.
 Please remember that these are responses to reader requests, not necessarily stocks and sectors that we own.
 Sign up now to vote your favorite stock or sector onto the list!

 Disclosure: I am/we are long CS, RH.